2023 TRIP DETAILS

 - All minors need to know how to swim.

-503-223-6418 and ask for Kate.
-We will be happy to talk to you about whether or not your experience is adequate or a class is appropriate.
+If you have questions about these requirements email Annette Pearson.
+We will be happy to talk to you about whether your experience is adequate or if a class is appropriate.

-CANOE + KAYAK RENTALS
+CANOE AND KAYAK RENTALS

 Need a boat?
 Canoes and kayaks can be rented for an additional fee through various local paddling shops.
 You are responsible for making these arrangements on your own.

-PADDLING SAFETY + PODS
+PADDLING SAFETY AND PODS

 Meeting the necessary skill requirements, listening to directions, and being aware of what’s ahead downstream are essential to having a safe trip.

-TRANSPORTATION, SHUTTLE + PARKING OPTIONS
+TRANSPORTATION, SHUTTLE AND PARKING OPTIONS

 Here are your transportation options: